cyberabis/datetime-slot-picker/readme.md

 Add the below code inside <script></script> in your HTML.
 Ensure the date and time format is as stated below.

-Date format: ddd, D MMM YYYY
+Date format: ddd, D MMM YYYY (Thu, 26 Nov 2020)

 Time formats: (Pick a format and all time slots should be the same format)
 - H A (10 AM)